AntonioAPDL/antonio-aguirre.github.io/README.md

   - fail-fast checks in `scripts/update_big_trees_gefs_forecast.sh` ensure:
     - latest init is not stale
     - current precipitation and soil-moisture forecast series exist
+    - observed retrospective precipitation or soil context is present
     - 20-day GEFS analysis context coverage is reported as `ok` or `limited`; limited context is a warning, not a blocker for publishing a current forecast
   - race guards:
     - hard sync to latest `origin/main` before processing